Helping Authors Write Their Query Letters

 Under the Skin is a darkly satirical surrealist novel in which Isserley, a beautiful yet allusive young woman, must take advantage of unsuspecting men to provide her family with food, but not by conning them, as you might expect.
 Instead, Isserley is an extra-terrestrial on the hunt for human meat.

-The first paragraph of your query letter should grab the agent’s interest.
-Next, you should elaborate on why your book is interesting, important and saleable.
-Think about the following elements and condense your most important points into a 50-word paragraph.
+The first paragraph of a query letter should grab the agent’s interest.
+Next, the author should elaborate on why their book is interesting, important and saleable.

 Genre and word count

-If you haven’t mentioned it already in your hook, stating the genre and word count will help the agent assess how the book might be positioned in the marketplace.
-If your book is cross-genre, mention it – but nail this down to no more than two!
+If the book is cross-genre, this should be mentioned – but nailed down to no more than two!
 (It’s easier to understand and sell a steampunk-romance than it is to understand and sell a literary-historic-adventure-YA-romance with aliens.)
-Mention how your book differs from others in the genre – in other words, how it will stand out on a bookshelf of other steampunk-romances.

 Authorial intentions

-Why did you write this book?
-What questions or concepts were you compelled to explore?
-For example, you might have set out to subvert the conventions of dystopian fiction or to analyse a society in which the option of choice has been removed.
-Your hook is not the place for this.
+Why did the author write this book?
+What questions or concepts were they compelled to explore?
+For example, they might have set out to subvert the conventions of dystopian fiction or to analyse a society in which the option of choice has been removed.

 Topical relevance